 DHIR MILK PRODUCTION

-In 2001 End-of-the-Trail Farm started on official DHIR Milk Testing in a circle test group.
+In the year 2000 End-of-the-Trail Farm started on official DHIR Milk Testing in a circle test group.
 We have been on continuous test until the circle broke in 2011.
-At that time continued on with the Owner/Sampler Program.
+At that time I continued on with the Owner/Sampler Program.
+Continuous testing participation for 20+ years in 2021.

-We practice CAE prevention at birth, the kids are dried off and taken to a separate barn and fed heat treated colostrum from a bottle.
-The kids receive a tiny shot of BOSE and learn to drink their pasteurized milk from a lambar.
+We practice CAE prevention at birth, the kids are dried off and taken into our house to a plastic tote.
+They are fed heat treated colostrum from a bottle and receive a tiny shot of BOSE.
+When bottle training is learned they go out to the separate kid barn to drink their pasteurized free choice milk from a lambar.
 Kids are disbudded and receive a tetanus shot at 3 to 5 days old.
 They are handled daily for socialization and our enjoyment as time allows.
-They receive hay, grain and fresh clean water daily.
+They are offered hay, grain and fresh clean water daily.
 The buck kids are castrated by banding at the 3rd or 4th week if not reserved and sold as 4H market wethers locally.
 The kids are vaccinated with CD/T at 4 & 8 weeks old.
 They remain in a separate pasture group until fall and then join the doe herd.

 GENERAL HERD HEALTH

-We tested in 2018 and this herd all had negative results.
+We tested in 2018 and again retested in 2021 this herd all had negative results as expected.